 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #YesYouCAN #CollectiveBias

-One Pot Mexican Black Bean Sweet Potato Quinoa is a hearty vegetarian meal you can make in just one pot in under 40 minutes!
-It’s packed with flavor and guaranteed to satisfy!
+One Pot Mexican Black Bean Sweet Potato Quinoa is a vegetarian one pan Mexican quinoa with sweet potatoes, black beans and plenty of flavor!

 I’m in the fall spirit, but the weather isn’t cooperating.
 It’s been in the 90’s with barely a cool-down in the evening, and to boot, my air conditioning broke for the second time in 2 weeks.
 That won’t stop me from eating my soups and chilis, however — I’ll eat them no matter what the temperature is outside.
 All I can say is, thank goodness they don’t require an oven!

 I’ve got a fall meal for you today that’s reminiscent of chili but a whole lot heartier.
-This One Pot Mexican Black Bean Sweet Potato Quinoa is a simple meal that you can get on the table in under 40 minutes, and you only have one pot to wash!
+This one pot Mexican quinoa is a simple meal that you can get on the table in under 40 minutes, and you only have one pot to wash!

 It’s a one pot stop. 🙂